rabbitmq/rabbitmq-server/deps/rabbitmq_cli/DESIGN.md

 Those directories can be defined using environment options or rabbitmq environment variables.

-In the broker distribution the escript file is called from a shell/cmd sctipt, which loads broker environment and exports it into the script.
+In the broker distribution the escript file is called from a shell/cmd script, which loads broker environment and exports it into the script.

 Environment variables also specify the locations of the enabled plugins file